Travel.State.Gov >

 Step 1: Submit 2 originals of Form I-566, Interagency Record of Request – Change to/from A, G or NATO Status, to NATO headquarters for endorsement.

-Step 2: NATO Headquarters must then submit the following documents for you and all of your immediate family members to the Diplomatic Liaison Division:
+Step 2: NATO Headquarters must then submit the following documents for you and all your immediate family members to the Diplomatic Liaison Division:

 Required Documentation